-7. Stockholders' Equity
+7. Partners' Equity

-On February 28, 2008, the Compensation Committee of our Board of Directors, or the Board, awarded 310,166 shares of restricted stock under The Simon Property Group L.P.
-1998 Stock Incentive Plan to employees at fair market value of \$85.79 per share.
-On May 8, 2008, our non-employee Directors were awarded 7,770 shares of restricted stock under this plan at a fair market value of \$101.35 per share.
+Under the Simon Property Group, L.P.
+1998 Stock Incentive Plan, or the Plan, on February 28, 2008, the Compensation Committee of Simon Property's Board of Directors, or the Board, awarded 310,166 restricted shares of Simon Property common stock to employees at a fair market value of \$85.79 per share.
+On May 8, 2008, the non-employee Directors of Simon Property were awarded 7,770 restricted shares of Simon Property common stock under this plan at a fair market value of \$101.35 per share.
 The fair market value of the restricted stock awarded on February 28, 2008, is being recognized as expense over the four-year vesting service period.
 The fair market value of the restricted stock awarded on May 8, 2008 is being recognized as expense over a one-year vesting service period.
-We issued shares held in treasury to make the awards.
+In accordance with our partnership agreement, we issued an equal number of units to Simon Property.

-During the first nine months of 2008, we issued 2,234,987 shares of common stock to five limited partners in exchange for an equal number of limited partnership units of the Operating Partnership.
+During the first nine months of 2008, five limited partners exchanged 2,234,987 units for an equal number of shares of Simon Property common stock.
+These transactions increased Simon Property's ownership interest in us.

-On July 26, 2007, the Board authorized us to repurchase up to \$1.0 billion of our common stock over the following twenty-four months.
-We may repurchase the shares in the open market or in privately negotiated transactions.
+On July 26, 2007, the Board authorized a common stock repurchase program under which Simon Property may purchase up to \$1.0 billion of its common stock over the following twenty-four months.
+Simon Property may repurchase the shares in the open market or in privately negotiated transactions.
 No purchases have been made as part of this program in 2008.
 The program has remaining availability of approximately \$950.7 million.

-For the quarter ending September 30, 2008, holders of our Series I 6% Convertible Perpetual Preferred Stock, or the Series I Preferred Stock, could have elected to convert their shares during the quarter into shares of our common stock.
-The optional conversion is as a result of the closing price of our common stock exceeding the applicable trigger price per share for a period of 20 trading days in the last 30 trading days of the prior quarter.
-During the nine months ended September 30, 2008, 71,762 shares of Series I Preferred Stock were converted into 57,175 shares of common stock.
-As of September 30, 2008, the conversion trigger price of \$78.10 had been met and each share of Series I Preferred Stock is convertible into 0.800295 of a share of common stock through December 31, 2008.
+As previously disclosed, for the quarter ending September 30, 2008, holders of Series I 6% Convertible Perpetual Preferred Units, or the Series I Units, and Simon Property's Series I 6% Convertible Perpetual Preferred Stock, or Series I Preferred Stock, could have elected to convert their securities during the quarter into units and shares of Simon Property common stock, respectively.
+The conversion right exists because is a result of the closing sale price of Simon Property's common stock exceeded the applicable trigger price per share for a period of 20 trading days in the last 30 trading days of the prior quarter.
+If a holder of Series I Units converts them into units, then the holder may also elect to exchange those units into Simon Property common stock on a one-for-one basis in accordance with our partnership agreement.
+During the nine months ended September 30, 2008, 71,762 shares of Series I Preferred Stock were converted into 57,175 shares of common stock and Simon Property converted a like number of its Series I Units into units.
+As of September 30, 2008, the conversion trigger price of \$78.10 had been met and the Series I Units are convertible into 0.800295 of a unit and the Series I Preferred Stock is convertible into 0.800295 of a share of Simon Property common stock through December 31, 2008.